pingcap/docs-tidb-operator/en/access-tidb.md

 Each TiDBGroup automatically creates a Service that provides access to all TiDB instances in that group.
 For example, the TiDBGroup `tidb-0` creates an internal Service named `tidb-0-tidb`.

+> **Note:**
+>
-You can directly use the default Service to access TiDB, or create a custom Service as needed.
+> It is not recommended to directly use the default Service to access TiDB.
+Instead, create custom Services based on your specific needs.

 The following YAML example defines a Service that provides access to all TiDB nodes in the `db` cluster: